ioctlsg/PRTG_SMS_Gateway/README.md

 Therefore smtp devices can directly send smtp traps to the Smsgateway without the need of PRTG.

 this may or may not complicate the over monitoring design.

-In the case PRTG genrates the SMTP trap to sms gateway when a Fault/Warning occurs.
+In this case PRTG send a SMTP trap to sms gateway when a Fault/Warning occurs.

 Pro of using this method